 - The need to accommodate students that have a “BAD TEST DAY” is a symptom of the larger problem of “high stakes” testing – where proficiency hinges on the score from a single test day.
 In fact, the recommendation “to consider other data beyond test scores” should be the BASIS OF THE ENTIRE TESTING PROGRAM – not just an afterthought on how to deal with students that don’t fit the mold of standardized tests with multiple choice questions.

 Many districts utilize assessments besides those mandated by the state and therefore care should be taken to eliminate redundancy.
 However, the reasons districts and teachers feel the need to add on tests of their own is because most federal and state tests don’t produce the information they need to adequately guide students.

 The recommendation to use technology to “eliminate tests” should be approached with great caution.
 Yes, technology can be used to facilitate record keeping, link assessments to classroom instruction, and allow rapid access to results and analysis.
 However, teachers cannot be replaced as the instruments of evaluation for the most useful assessments.
-Regardless of technology, assessments MUST be child-focused, evaluate different kinds of skills, and have a proven track record.
-Buying some iPads won’t eliminate tests.
+Regardless of the technology used, assessments MUST be child-focused, evaluate different kinds of skills, and have a proven track record.
+Simply buying some iPads won’t eliminate tests.

 Technology alone is not the magic solution for school testing.

 – extend the pre-test period by 15-30 minutes because school administrators need to log in each child throughout the school.

 – are being administered in buildings with insufficient infrastructure; even reasonably robust networks can fail during testing, adding untold minutes to the testing period.

 We are currently researching what kind of follow-up to expect for the recommendations to “reduce testing”: